leonardoanalista/java2word/README.md

 * xstream-1.3.1.jar : Only if you use Image component in your doc (needed for Base64 encoding).

-If you use maven, read the section "Java2Word with with Maven" below.
+If you use maven, read the section "Java2Word with Maven" below.